Developkings/Project_OUVER/README.md

 We want to make this project as a DIY solution so it can be made easily by who needs and at the same time set the bar for the prices of sets that will appear made industrially.

+This is an open project and we would like to know your ideas.

+search for the project name in social media you will find us or in www.developkings.com